 Melt the chocolate and vegetable oil in double boiler, or in the microwave.
 Line two baking sheets with parchment or waxed paper.
 Use a small offset spatula to spread a layer of the chocolate glaze over the top of each cookie.
 Place the cookies in the fridge for 15 minutes, or until the chocolate is firm.
 Store at room temp in an airtight container.

 Suggested listening: Paula’s Folk Station on Pandora

 These are the ingredients that I used.
 Magazines and cookbooks usually aren’t allowed to show branded products but the great thing about blogging is that I can – and I like to, too because this is the way real people cook.
 Real people don’t go browsing the farmers markets every weekend in France

 for the freshest produce, or buy ingredients in special little jars from Whole Foods.
 Nope.
 Real people buy Safeway branded dairy, and Costco vanilla (but may I mention that it is 100% natural).

-Melting chocolate chips in a “double boiler”.
+“double boiler”.
 Of course I don’t have one of those, so I used a large bowl on top of a pot of hot water on the stove.
 I kept the heat medium high to melt the chocolate, then I turned it down to low so I could keep it smooth while dipping.
 It worked beautifully.
 It might be ok to do this part in the microwave, but I’ve never had luck with it.

 Update: March 22, 2009